 It turns out that while everyone was writing opinion pieces pooh-poohing Windows 8, Microsoft was learning.
 Now, Windows 10 is spreading, stabilizing, and growing.
-And the Windows Store has become the best vendor-owned store experience today, bar none.
+And the Microsoft Store has become the best vendor-owned store experience today, bar none.

 If you had told me this 4 years ago when I was developing macOS apps and tearing my hair out trying to get them published in the Mac App Store, I would have chuckled.
 But now, the macOS store is seriously stunted by comparison.
 It can’t even keep up with its older brother, the iOS App Store.

 Mac app developers are barred from iTunes Connect features that have been available to iOS devs for years.
 There’s no built-in analytics, crash reporting, or audience building.
 And the App Store application itself on macOS is a slow, tedious little wart on the operating system, isolating apps from the rest of the content that your users want to buy from Apple.

 While Mac devs beg for crumbs from Apple, Microsoft is serving up an all-you-can-eat app publishing buffet.
 Everyone’s invited.
 You don’t even need a Store app to publish to the Store!

 Imagine building an app for a company that actually wants you to build apps.
 Apple makes their money on hardware.
 Microsoft’s strategy depends on services.
 They want their Store to deliver everything from music to apps.
 They need developers to build great software for their Store, and so they treat developers accordingly.